 Position

-As we already know, each seat at a table can be categorized as either early, middle or late position.
+As we already know, each seat at a table can be categorized as either an early, middle, or late position.
 This rotates as the dealer moves clockwise, and so you have a chance to be in each position in turn.

-All early position seats have the chance to act first in each betting round after the flop.
-These players have the opportunity to either fold, call or bet – and there is no guaranteed way of knowing what the players acting after them will do in response.
+Players who are out of position (those seated to the left of the dealer button) act first in each betting round after the flop.
+These players have the opportunity to either fold, call, or bet, and there is no guaranteed way of knowing what the players acting after them will do in response.

 Increase the Pressure